Trades table functions: Group Trade Operations

-Making modifications to user content like tags, notes for large amounts of trades can be annoying.
-There are many scenarios where this might happen - suppose, you tried out specific setups for a week and would want to label them - are you going to open each trade, open the trade settings, enter your notes/tags and then save and repeat for all the trades? - that's no longer the case with the group apply functions in TradesViz tables.
+Making modifications to user content like tags, and notes for large amounts of trades can be annoying.
+There are many scenarios where this might happen - suppose, you tried out specific setups for a week and would want to label them - are you going to open each trade, open the trade settings, enter your notes/tags, and then save and repeat for all the trades?
+That's extremely inefficient and that's why group apply exists.

-To open the group apply popup, select one or more rows in any table in any of the trade views and then click on the "Group Apply" button on the top of the table.
+To open the group apply popup, select one or more rows in any table in any of the main trade tables (trades, symbol grouped etc.,) and then the "Actions" dropdown at the top and click "Group Apply" option.
 We will explore all the possible group operations and how they work in this post.
 For tables that are in the symbol grouped or day grouped view, remember that you can only select the outer row and the group apply operation is applied to all the trades belonging to the outer main row.

 List of group operations